 Not so fast, as it turns out, your "insurance" company does not have a lot of money.
-The Federal Deposit Insurance Corporation (FDIC) reports that its deposit insurance fund has $67.8 billion, resulting in a reserve ratio of 1.06% out of total deposits.
-This means that the FDIC fund can recover only 1% of total deposits during bank failures.
+The Federal Deposit Insurance Corporation (FDIC) reports that its deposit insurance fund has $72.6 billion, which constitutes a reserve ratio of 1.11% out of total deposits.
+This means that the FDIC fund can recover less than 2% of total deposits during bank failures.

 To obtain a rough estimate for why the FDIC becomes almost irrelevant during financial crises, each of the three-largest U.S. banks ranked by total deposits holds over $1.2 trillion ($1,200 billions) worth of deposits.

 More precisely, the amount of deposits held by each of the 24 largest banks in the U.S. is larger than the entire FDIC fund.
 Sigurjónsson (2015) argues that Iceland faces a similar situation for any of its three- largest banks.